 A lot of people choose to meditate at night after particularly stressful days when they need to center themselves once more.
 Even if you’ve already meditated in the morning, an extra session at night can help you digest the challenges of the day and feel revitalized instead of annoyed by the experience.

-When choosing the right time to meditate, you have to take a look at your daily routine and your preferences.
+When choosing if meditating in the morning or evening is best, you have to take a look at your daily routine and your preferences.
 Everyone is different, and there is no best time to meditate, as that will depend on a wide range of factors that only you know.